Komal-uoy/netflix--2-/README.md

 # Netflix Clone

-This project is a simple Netlix clone created using HTML and CSS only.
-It's static web page that mimics the Netflix user interface
+This project is a simple Netflix clone created using HTML and CSS only.
+It's static web page that mimics the Netflix user interface.

 ## Features